Coming in April 2026

 “One-Man Army” was George Washington’s nom de guerre for Peter Francisco.

-Post war, he became a planter and a businessman.
+Postwar, he became a planter and businessman.
 Endeavoring to educate himself, he overcame illiteracy and developed into a voracious reader.
-His fame as the “Virginia Giant” was pervasive.
-As a veteran, Francisco was sought out for a meeting by the U.S. Secretary of State.
-The former soldier of repute was received in the home of the Chief Justice of the U.S. Supreme Court.
+As a veteran, the ”Virginia Giant” was sought out for meetings by the Secretary of State and was received in the home of the Chief Justice of the Supreme Court.
 He was thrice married into Virginia society, a father of six, and a fixture in the Commonwealth serving as Sergeant at Arms for the legislature late in life.
 Known to all throughout the newly independent thirteen states, Peter Francisco’s exploits were all but lost to history…until now.

 From Bluegrass to Blue Water—Lessons in Farm Philosophy and Navy Leadership